 The legal definition of this protected characteristic is very broad and non-medicalised.
 A person can self-identify as transgender by simply proposing to undergo a process of gender reassignment.
-The Equality and Human Rights Commission (EHRC) has published statutory code to help interpret the law and explains that a child will be covered even if they are too young to make a decision to reassign their gender.
-They will have, nonetheless started their personal process of change, as manifested by changing mode of dress for example.
+The Equality and Human Rights Commission (EHRC) has published statutory code to help interpret the law, and explains that a child will be covered even if they are too young to make a decision to reassign their gender.
+They will nonetheless be considered to have started their personal process of change, as manifested by, for example, changing their mode of dress.

-The process that a person undertakes to reassign their sex may include physiological (e.g. medical or surgical) changes but does not have to.
-The process can involved ‘other’ attributes of sex.
-‘Other attributes’ is not defined and therefore could include anything considered to be associated with someone’s sex, perhaps simply a name change, use of different pronouns, or maybe a hairstyle.
+The process that a person undertakes to reassign their sex may include physiological (e.g. medical or surgical) changes, but it does not have to.
+The process can involve other attributes of sex.
+‘Other attributes’ is not defined and therefore could be interpreted to include anything considered to be associated with someone’s sex, perhaps simply a name change, use of different pronouns, or maybe a hairstyle.

 The legal term used to refer to someone covered by this protected characteristic is Transsexual.
 This legal term has a much wider technical meaning to the colloquial use of the word transsexual and encompasses anyone irrespective of whether someone has gender dysphoria or whether they intend / desire to have any surgery to modify their bodies to reflect characteristics of the opposite sex.